 Are You Interested in Probiotics?

 There is more information about preventing and treating flatulence and IBS in our eGuide to Overcoming Digestive Disorders.
 You may also want to listen to some of our interviews.
 Show 1224: What Is the Best Way to Manage Your Heartburn? with Dr. Robynne Chutkan is excellent.
 So is Show 1179: What Should You Do About Your Digestive Distress? with Dr. Nick Shaheen.

-If you would like to purchase high-quality probiotic products, we recommend KayaBiotics.com.
-Before we agreed to have this company underwrite our radio show, which it does, we made sure that their products are excellent.
-They are made with completely organic ingredients.
+If you would like to purchase high-quality probiotic products, you may want to check out KayaBiotics.com.
+Their products are made with completely organic ingredients.
 Moreover, KayaBiotics chooses probiotic strains for their products based strictly on scientific data.
 Then it uses micro-encapsulation technology to make sure the bacteria make it into your intestinal tract where they can do the most good.